aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 also another way to scale your interactions, if the partner is willing and able to assist in a way that contributes to the end solution.
 A good set of pointers and ideas for collaborating with other groups is outlined in the *Connections* chapter.
-For ACI plan purposes keep in mind the groups that you might frequently need to work with work to establish and maintain those interactions/partnerships.
+For ACI plan purposes, keep in mind the groups that you might frequently need to work with work to establish and maintain those interactions/partnerships.